aergoio/herajs-client/docs/index.rst

 Welcome to herajs's documentation!
 ==================================

 Herajs is the JavaScript implementation of hera.
-So, what's hera?
+What's hera?
 Hera is a goddess from ancient Greek mythology who protects the `Argo <https://en.wikipedia.org/wiki/Argo>`_ ship.
 We use the name hera for all the aergo clients.
 Currently, there is herajs, heraj, and herapy.
 They all implement similar API but with language-specific different styles.